rbmk-project/rbmk-project.github.io/docs/design/dd-006-rbmk-scripting.md

 ## Data Management

-Scripts should use relative paths for data management:
+Scripts should use relative paths for data management.
+For example:

 ```bash
 ./results/      # measurement results
 ./logs/         # structured logs